Soviet destroyer Boyevoy (1950)

 Boyevoy was a Skory-class destroyer of the Soviet Navy which later transferred to the Indonesian Navy and renamed RI Sultan Darmuda (305).

 Development

 The development of the first post-war destroyer project based on the previous project 30 was entrusted to the TsKB-17 team.
 The composition of the armament was finally specified on November 28, 1945.
 The technical design materials and working drawings were developed under the leadership of the chief designer A. L. Fisher (deputies G. D. Agul, K. A. Maslennikov) in the new, recreated, TsKB-53.
 The technical design was approved by the Decree of the Council of Ministers of the USSR No. 149-95 of January 28, 1947.

-The lead ship of this project was accepted into the USSR Navy on December 21, 1949, on the occasion of J.V.
-Stalin's birthday.
-Engineer-Lieutenant Colonel A.T.

 Construction and career

 The ship was built at Mykolayiv Shipyard in Nikolaev and was launched on 29 April 1950 and commissioned into the Black Sea Fleet on 19 December 1950.

 On 31 August 1961, she was renamed to CL-27.

 She was decommissioned on 25 November 1964 and sold to the Indonesian Navy.
 She was renamed RI Sultan Darmuda (305).

 She was again retired from service in 1973.